 BI & analytics: analyzing all the information your organization has collected and making data-driven decisions - with tools like Power BI, Looker, and Tableau

 Data observability: ensuring that the data is reliable throughout the entire lifecycle of the data - from ingestion to BI tools.
 Rather than a component, data observability is an overseeing layer of the modern data stack.

 Infrastructures, technologies, processes, and practices have changed at a dramatic speed over the past few years.
 The rise of the cloud, segregation of cloud and storage, and data democratization impeded the modern data stack movement.
 Keep in mind that there is no one-size-fits-all approach, and it is hugely use-case specific - depending on factors like the data maturity level of the organization, your data team, and more.
 Find out more about how we think you should build your modern data team based on your organization’s maturity level on this blog.

 Coming in the next blogs: A guide to the current modern data stack ecosystem

 The data warehouse is considered by many to be the center of the modern data stack.
 So, to better describe the different processes and tools required at each stage of the data pipeline, we’ve coined the terms “left-hand side of the warehouse” and “right-hand side of the warehouse”.
 We basically refer to everything that happens before the data warehouse as the “left-hand side” and what happens after the data warehouse as the “right-hand side”.
 In the following blogs, we’ll describe what happens on the left-hand side of the modern data stack, starting from the first step: data integration.

-The Modern Data Stack is not complete with an overseeing observability layer to monitor data quality throughout the entire data journey.
+The Modern Data Stack is not complete without an overseeing observability layer to monitor data quality throughout the entire data journey.
 Do you want to learn more about Sifflet’s Full Data Stack Observability approach?
 Would you like to see it applied to your specific use case?
 Book a demo or get in touch for a two-week free trial!